tonioloewald/bindinator.js/README.md

 * No magic.
 No spooky action-at-a-distance.
 * Debug the code you wrote with standard debugging tools.

+And did I mention…

+* Almost no boilerplate.
+* No dependencies.

 ## In a Nut

 A web application comprises DOM elements styled with CSS (*views*), and wired up to *behaviors* implemented in Javascript (or, moving forward, Webassembly), and using *data* obtained from services.